m-thirumal/java-concurrency/README.md

 * A process is a `unit of work` in the Operating System
 * A process is a instance of program loaded in to memory
+* A process can have multiple thread running concurrently/parllel, sharing the same memory and resource of process.

+## What is Thread

+* A thread is the smallest unit of execution with in the process.

 ### What is Preemptive & Non-Preemptive?